Bone marrow (stem cell) donation

 Stem cell transplant - donation; Allogeneic donation; Leukemia - bone marrow donation; Lymphoma - bone marrow donation; Myeloma - bone marrow donation

 Bone marrow is the soft, fatty tissue inside your bones.
-Bone marrow contains stem cells, which are immature cells that become blood cells.
+Bone marrow contains stem cells, which are immature blood cells that become mature circulating blood cells.

 People with life-threatening cancers, such as leukemia, lymphoma, and myeloma can be treated with a bone marrow transplant or, sometimes, a stem cell transplant.
 For this type of treatment, bone marrow is collected from a donor.
 Sometimes, people can donate their own bone marrow for future use.

-Bone marrow donation can be done either by collecting a donor's bone marrow surgically, or by removing stem cells from a donor's blood.
+Bone marrow donation can be done by collecting a donor's bone marrow surgically.
+Today, however, nearly all stem cells are collected from a blood sample.

 Types of Bone Marrow Donation